AlbertRockG/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists lists all files including hidden files in the current directory, its parents and the /boot directory in long format.

+12-file_type prints the type of the file named iamafile.